 Bulgarian Folk music may also use these types of patterns but will have what they call asymmetrical rhythms, (uneven rhythm that are slow then quick etc) and have beats like 7,9, 11,

-I thought I knew a little about music theory but it seems I have a lot more to learn when it comes to Bulgarian folk music.
+I thought I knew a little about music theory but it seems I have not even ‘scratched the surface’ when it comes to Bulgarian folk music!

 Bulgarian Folk Dancing